 Both wallet types are suitable for storing crypto assets, including NFTs.
 Most traders and investors use both in various situations.
 However, you must ensure that your wallet supports the cryptocurrency you intend to store.
 Remember that the same tokens may be available on multiple blockchains under different networks.

 Non-custodial wallets accept the most common and popular crypto assets.
-If you are unsure which tokens your chosen wallet supports, consult their official FAQ or documentation.
+If unsure which tokens your chosen wallet supports, consult their official FAQ or documentation.

 Non-custodial wallets that are constantly upgrading to meet the demands of their users may eventually support more tokens.